Subplot: Literary Definition, Examples, and Writing Tips

 But what is a subplot?
 How can you spot it in the books and stories you love most?
 And if you’re a writer, how do you use it to tell better stories?

-In this article, I’m sharing everything you need to know about subplots.
+In this article, I’m sharing everything you need to know about subplots in literature (and film).
 I’ll start with the definition of the literary term, then show you how it fits into a story structure, examples of some of my favorite subplots, and even tips from my own experience on writing novels with subplots.

 Ready to get started?